lamhq/tech-notes/pages/devops/aws/storage/file-storage/fsx/fsx-lustre.md

 You access your Amazon FSx file system from endpoints in your Amazon VPC, which enables you to isolate your file system in your own virtual network.

+## File system deployment

+Amazon FSx for Lustre provides two file system deployment options: **scratch** and **persistent**.

+### Scratch file systems

+Designed for temporary storage and shorter-term processing of data.

+Provide high burst throughput, up to 6x the baseline throughput, 200 MBps per TiB of storage capacity.

+Use when you need cost-optimized storage for short-term, processing-heavy workloads.

+Data is not replicated.
+Lost if file servers fail.

+### Persistent file systems

+Designed for longer-term storage and workloads.

+Highly available.
+Data is replicated within the same AZ in which the file system is located.

+If a file server becomes unavailable, it's replaced automatically within minutes of failure.

+Use for:
+- longer-term storage.
+- throughput-focused workloads that run for extended periods or indefinitely, and that might be sensitive to disruptions in availability.

 ## S3 integration

 Amazon FSx works natively with Amazon S3, making it easy to access your S3 data to run data processing workloads.